Last updated on February 11th, 2026.

 Bake

-Remove the babkas from the oven and allow them to cool in the pans for about 30 minutes before inverting and serving.
+- Remove the babkas from the oven and brush them with the chilled syrup.
+Allow them to cool in the pans for about 30 minutes before inverting and serving.

 - Room-Temperature Ingredients: To ensure the dough comes together smoothly, ensure your eggs, milk, and butter are at room temperature.